 - What should we do if we’re not quite ready for one?

-Or a more simple answer would be when you can afford the 150k+ for a good one or when you’re currently spending enough in marketing and active in enough channels that it’s actually a full-time role.
+The simplest answer would be when you can afford the 150k+ for a good one or when you’re currently spending enough in marketing and active in enough channels that it justifies a full-time role.

 But what if you’re not ready for a full-time CMO?